What are the best practices in website messaging for B2B websites?

 Use clear imagery

-Once you have got your website messaging right, it is important to use the right kind of imagery or illustration on your B2B website which will support the copy.
+Once you have got your website messaging effective, it is important to use the right kind of imagery or illustration on your B2B website which will support the copy.
 It's good to further bring into focus the clarity of the message by using visuals as an aid - but the clarity/logic of the images cannot fall short.
 It should be obvious in what it’s trying to communicate.

-Address the objections at the right time on the Website
+Address the objections at the right time on the website

 This is the very point of website message testing.
-You discover where your messaging misses the mark, so you can fix it and get more conversions.
+You discover where your web messaging misses the mark, so you can fix it and get more conversions.

 Show social proof on your website